miketonks/swag-validator/README.md

 # Sample

-See /sample for fully working example and test cases.
+See /sample for working example and test cases.